 Section 1

 To help determine whether your idea is suitable for consideration as an MTI, please review the following questions.
 If you answer Yes to any of these, your idea may be better suited for consideration in the existing energy efficiency (EE) Rolling Portfolio.
-[This is based on the Criteria subgroup’s positive initial response to NEEA’s 5 short screening questions, available at https://neea.org/get-involved/submit-your-idea/proposal-criteria ]
+[This is based on the Criteria subgroup’s positive initial response to NEEA’s 5 short screening questions, available at https://neea.org/get-involved/submit-your-idea/proposal-criteria ].
+In addition, please carefully review the list of ineligible MTI concepts, if any, before proceeding.

+Ineligible MTI Concepts

+Concept description

+Concept description

 Preliminary self-screening questions: